 - Clothes to go home in that are comfortable (preferably your maternity clothes just because they will still fit and be comfortable for now) and flat shoes or the ones you came in wearing.

-- 3 or 4 pairs of Maternity underwear ones you don’t care about.
+- 3 or 4 pairs of Maternity underwear ones that you don’t care about or even better are the always discreet boutique, these are comfortable and don’t feel like a diaper.

 - Pads for heavy bleeding, the ones the hospital gives you are big and bulky.